AnemoCider/Game-Engine-Arch-Notes/GameEngineArch/01_Foundations/04_Parallelism.md

 Core issue: optimization, e.g., deferring work, hoping to avoid it.
 Such optimizations work for single threads, but may go wrong in concurrent cases.

-E.g., 2 writes to different variables can happen in an opposite order in other cores' views.
+E.g., 2 writes to different variables can happen in the opposite order in aother core's view.
+In this case, we say that the first instruction (in program order) has passed the second.
+An R/W can pass another R/W, 4 cases in all.

 #### Memory Fences

 - aka. memory barriers
-- We call this the first instruction (in program order) has passed the second
-  - an R/W can pass another R/W, 4 cases in all
 - Fence instructions
   - side-effects: serve as compiler barriers, and prevent CPU's out-of-order execution across them